 He needs the Son of David.

 “The name Bartimaeus means Son Of Timaeus. . .
-And since the name Timaeus means Highly Prized, the name Bartimaeus means Son Of He Who’s Highly Prized, or Son Of honor.
+Timaeus means Highly Prized.
+The name Bartimaeus means Son Of He Who’s Highly Prized or Son Of honor.

-Spiros Zodhiates (The Complete Wordstudy Dictionary) circumvents this conundrum by deriving the second part of the name Bartimaeus from the Hebrew verb טמא (tame), the regular Hebrew word for to be or become unclean.
+Spiros Zodhiates (The Complete Word Study Dictionary) circumvents this conundrum by deriving the second part of the name Bartimaeus from the Hebrew verb טמא (tame), the common Hebrew word for to be or become unclean.
 That would render the name Bartimaeus the meaning of “Son of the Unclean One, or Son Of Uncleanness. . .”
 Abarim Publication.

-When we read the previous story in the book of Mark, chapter 10, we read about a rich young ruler who was righteous and had kept all the commandments since his youth, but Yeshua told him that he lacked in one area.
-He said go sell everything you own and give it to the poor and follow me.
+In Mark, chapter 10, we read about a rich young ruler who was righteous and had kept all the commandments since his youth, but Yeshua told him that he lacked in one area.
+He told the man to sell everything he owned, give it to the poor, and follow Him.
 The man left sad.

 What’s this have to do with Bartimaeus, the son of Timaeus?
 Much.